 April 05, 2019

-With spring in the air, many people find themselves compelled to toss out old junk, donate unused clothes, and welcome the warm weather with a clean house.
+For many people, tossing out old junk, donating unused clothes, and keeping the house organized is simple.
 For others, this isn’t so easy.
-When people struggle with severe emotional attachment to their belongings, “spring cleaning” feels impossible—an emotionally draining, unwinnable battle.
+When people struggle with severe emotional attachment to their belongings, keeping things clean and organized feels impossible—an emotionally draining, unwinnable battle.

 There’s a name for this compulsion to save and collect things on a massive scale, regardless of their perceived value: hoarding.
 It’s important to keep in mind that this condition is a lot different from being a run-of-the-mill clutterbug.
 Hoarding is complex and sometimes dangerous mental disorder that affects roughly 1.4 million people in the United States alone.
 It can lead to unhealthy living conditions for anyone in the home (including pets).
 An excessive accumulation of clutter – whether it be old paperwork or garbage – can cause tripping hazards for the elderly, trigger asthma, and result in unsanitary conditions for food preparation.
 Because there’s often judgement cast upon those suffering from hoarding disorder, people struggling with the illness might hide it from their loved ones or isolate themselves completely.